mpm-tu-berlin/eflips/eflips/docs/developer_guide.rst

 #.
 You are working in your own GIT repository containing scripts for your simulation activities.
 #.
 You wish to use the package ``eflips`` as well as any other packages containing operator-specific functionality in your scripts, using simple ``import xyz`` statements.
 #.
-You wish to be able to modify ``eflips`` code from within your main IDE project environment, i.e. without switching between several project environments.
+You wish to be able to modify ``eflips`` code from within your IDE's main project environment, i.e. without switching between several project environments.
 #.
-You wish to be able to pull and push ``eflips`` code from/to the 'proper' repository at ``https://github.com/mpm-tu-berlin/eflips``.
+You wish to conveniently pull and push ``eflips`` code from/to its own repository at ``https://github.com/mpm-tu-berlin/eflips``.

 We can achieve this using a combination of GIT submodules and symbolic links (symlinks).
 The following tutorial walks you through creating a GIT repository of your own, configuring ``eflips`` as a submodule and creating symbolic links to include it in the module search path.